 Today we start 2 weeks of school holidays before we head into our hectic Term 4 to end the year.
 I hope you'll see lots creative from me in the next fortnight as a result.
 I promised I'd share some tips from the Stencil technique class I recently taught.

+I LOVE stenciling.
+It's one of my go-to techniques when I start a page or when I get stuck or when I just need a final finishing touch.
 First some useful general tips : I always put masking tape on the middle journal seam, particularly when using inks or sprays.
 This stops seepage of paints through to other pages in your journal.
 And I always place Baking paper underneath the current pages so I'm protecting journal pages behind

 We talked about favourite stencils and having fun with different sizes of the same design